KazWolfe/XIVAuth/README.md

 > ⚠️ **Here be dragons!**
 >
-> This application is still undergoing active develpment.
-There will be bugs, some of which will be dangerous or problematic.
+> This application is still undergoing active development.
+There will be bugs, some of which will be dangerous or
-> This application is not yet ready for production use, and will not be for a bit.
+> problematic.
+This application is not yet ready for production use, and will not be for a bit.
 You've been warned!

 XIVAuth is an identity service designed to provide a unified and cohesive authentication solution for websites targeting players of the critically-acclaimed MMORPG Final Fantasy XIV.